In This Article

 What Is Minoxidil?

-A quick Google search will tell you that minoxidil is also an oral medication for blood pressure—which is actually how it was first discovered to help with hair growth.
-“Minoxidil was originally developed in the early 1960s as an oral treatment for high blood pressure, a condition for which it is still, albeit rarely, used,” explains Kim D Edhegard, a Virginia-based dermatologist.
-“In one of the early trials for treatment of blood pressure, the curious side effect of hair growth was noted.”
-After a few decades of research, the FDA approved topical minoxidil in the late ‘80’s to treat male hair loss (and thus, Rogaine was born), and in the ‘90s, for female hair loss.
+A quick Google search will tell you that minoxidil is also an oral medication for blood pressure—which is how it was first discovered to help with hair growth.
+“Minoxidil was originally developed in the early 1960s as an oral treatment for high blood pressure, a condition for which it is still, albeit rarely, used,” explains Kim D. Edhegard, a Virginia-based dermatologist.
+“In one of the early trials for the treatment of blood pressure, the curious side effect of hair growth was noted.”
+After a few decades of research, the FDA approved topical minoxidil to treat male hair loss (and thus, Rogaine was born), and then later, for female hair loss as well.

-Today, you can find it on shelves in both 2% and 5% formulations, in both liquid (scalp drops) and foam formula.
-"Minoxidil is a topical medication that is applied to the scalp to stimulate new hair growth in men and women experiencing hair loss,” explains Samantha Fisher, a Florida-based dermatologist.
+Today, you can find it on shelves in both 2 percent and 5 percent formulations, in both liquid (scalp drops) and foam formula.
+"Minoxidil is a topical medication that is applied to the scalp to stimulate new hair growth in those experiencing hair loss,” explains Samantha Fisher, a Florida-based dermatologist.
 “Minoxidil can increase the density and thickness of hair.”

 Benefits of Minoxidil for Hair

 Scientists can’t quite agree on how minoxidil works to promote hair growth.
 “Possibly, this hair growth occurs because minoxidil causes increased blood flow to the hair by dilating the blood vessels in the scalp,” explains board-certified dermatologist Divya Shokeen.
-Another hypothesis, which is supported by recent data, suggests that minoxidil increases a certain enzyme (called ATP) in the hair follicle, which extends its growth phase (scientifically called the anagen phase).
+Another hypothesis, supported by recent data suggests that minoxidil increases a specific enzyme (called ATP) in the hair follicle, extending its growth phase (scientifically called the anagen phase).
 It is also thought to enlarge hair follicles that have shrunken due to hormonal changes.

-- Stimulates hair growth: Everyone is different, of course, so results vary, but generally speaking “in approximately 60-70% of patients, hair density will generally begin to stabilize 2-3 months into treatment, with fewer and fewer hairs being lost each day,” Edhegard says.
-“Around months 6-8, an increase in density will begin to occur in 40-50% of patients, [and] this will continue over the treatment period to each person’s maximum.”
-In order to keep seeing the results you have to continue treatment.
+- Stimulates hair growth: Everyone is different, of course, so results vary, but generally speaking, “in approximately 60-70 percent of patients, hair density will generally begin to stabilize two to three months into treatment, with fewer and fewer hairs being lost each day,” Edhegard says.
+“Around months six to eight, an increase in density will begin to occur in 40-50 percent of patients, [and] this will continue over the treatment period to each person’s maximum.”
+In order to keep seeing the results, you have to continue treatment.

-- Increases hair thickness and density: In addition to stimulating hair growth and quelling a receding hairline, minoxidil increases hair density and thickness so that strands grow back fuller and stronger.
+- Increases hair thickness and density: In addition to stimulating hair growth and quelling a receding hairline, minoxidil increases hair density and thickness so that strands grow back fuller and healthier.

 Hair Type Considerations

 It is thought that women are more susceptible than men to other side effects of the medication, particularly lightheadedness and scalp irritation.
-Minoxidil works at the scalp, not on the hair, which is why irritation can be common—although less common if you’re using the 2% strength, rather than the 5%.
+Minoxidil works at the scalp, not on the hair, which is why irritation can be expected—although less common if you’re using the 2 percent strength rather than the 5 percent.

-Lastly, if you do choose to use minoxidil, don’t be alarmed if at first your hair appears to be falling out faster than normal.
+Lastly, if you do choose to use minoxidil, don’t be alarmed if, at first, your hair appears to be falling out faster than usual.
 “I warn patients that hair shedding initially is normal, as the minoxidil stimulates the resting hairs to cycle into the growing phase,” Fisher explains.
 “This shedding resolves as the newer, healthier hairs grow in.”

 However, as Brenda Dintiman, another Virginia-based dermatologist, aptly reminds me, “Hair loss on women is complex and can be triggered by stress, changes in your hormones, recent illness, vegetarian or low protein diets, and rapid weight loss.”
 Therefore, if you’re experiencing serious hair loss, you’d be wise to consult a professional.
-“A board-certified dermatologist can sort out what’s causing your hair loss and combine topical minoxidil with supplements like vitamin D and dietary recommendations to get your hair glossy, growing and full again.”
+“A board-certified dermatologist can sort out what’s causing your hair loss and combine topical minoxidil with supplements like vitamin D and dietary recommendations to get your hair glossy, growing, and full again," she says.

-For the rest of us, using minoxidil will eventually result in thicker, denser hair—but it will take time to achieve, and you will have to keep up with the treatment in order to maintain.
+Using minoxidil will eventually result in thicker, denser hair—but it will take time to achieve, and you will have to keep up with the treatment to maintain.

-Unless you are pregnant or trying to become pregnant, minoxidil should be totally safe for you to use.
-Of course, the OG minoxidil product is Rogaine, and there are female versions that are formulated with 2% and 5% of the ingredient.
+Unless you are pregnant or trying to become pregnant, minoxidil should be safe for you to use.
+Of course, the OG minoxidil product is Rogaine, and there are versions oriented toward women formulated with 2 percent and 5 percent of the ingredient.
 Recently, a chicer, more millennial version hit the market called Hers, which offers hair regrowth drops with 2 percent minoxidil.
 While the products are very similar, Hers is a tiny bit cheaper and has an overall more pleasant look.
 Rogaine is more widely available at pharmacies and on Amazon, while Hers must be ordered directly from the brand online.

 - Do not wash out for at least four hours